QLABsquare/qlab/README.md

 git push origin branch_name
 ```

 6) In your forked repo on github, you will see an automatically generated message on the pull request page.
-Create pull request comparing Qlab-Udel/qlab master and YourGitHubAccount/qlab branch_name.
+Create pull request comparing QLABsquare/qlab master and YourGitHubAccount/qlab branch_name.

-7) Wait for Zhenghan to merge your changes to the qlab.Udel lab master.
+7) Wait for Zhenghan to merge your changes to the QLABsquare lab master.
 You will receive an email when this step is done.

 ### Note:
 1. If you have any questions, ask them on our git_github slack channel.
 Please send the history of your command (type history in the command window) as well as the error messages.